We’d need to drill the equivalent of one new well every day for 15 years to replace just half of UK gas imports for 2021-2035 with fracked shale gas.

 Shale gas needs to be left in the ground.

-You have the power to make sure that no fracking wells are ever drilled in our green and pleasant land.
 Please support our work and sign our petition against fracking in England.